 The Aquatimer is a luxurious sports watch that looks just as good with a suit, as it does with a tank top and a pair of boardshorts.
 Ultimately, though, it is a dive “tool” watch, and accordingly, it needs to meet certain standards.

 ISO 6425, a stipulated by the International Organization for Standardization, is a standard that requires that a true dive watch must: a) be water-resistant down to at least 100 meters b) feature a time controller c) comply with luminosity, shock resistance, anti-magnetism, and band solidity guidelines.
 All Aquatimers meet these requirements.

-Distinctively, all of the Aquatimer line feature the patented “SafeDive” external/internal rotating bezel.
+Uniquely, the entire Aquatimer line features the patented “SafeDive” external/internal rotating bezel.
 To operate it, you just rotate the external steel bezel like a normal dive bezel, and the internal bezel (or flange), which has the diving scale printed on it, automatically rotates in unison.

 Definitely the best internal bezel system I have ever seen.